 To help navigate this section, we’ve organised the funding schemes according to their stage in the innovation lifecycle.
 Firstly we look at Ideation Stage schemes, which are applicable when you’re planning or researching your innovation.
 We then look at the Product Development and Commercialisation stage schemes.

 While it’s more likely that a small startup will benefit from Ideation and Product Development Stage Funding, that is not exclusively the case.
-Large businesses can be engaged in innovation projects which qualify for early-stage funding schemes, even if their core business is mature.
-For that reason, it’s essential to be aware of all the innovation projects your company is engaged in to ensure that you don’t miss any of the funding available.
+Large businesses can engage in innovation projects which qualify for early-stage funding schemes, even if their core business is mature.
+For that reason, it’s important to know of all your company’s innovation projects before you identify suitable funding.

 Ideation Stage Funding

 We suggest that every founder identifies relevant local funding schemes as soon as they register their business.
 The majority of local funding is limited to early-stage companies; however, there are some awards for larger businesses in their first growth phase, e.g. the Northern Powerhouse Fund offers an equity finance option up to £2million.

 There are over 150 local grants or loans available in the UK.
 They can be on a regional level (e.g. East of England Regional Growth Loan Scheme), county level (e.g. Rosebud Micro-Loans Lancashire), city level (e.g. Growth Start-up Support Programme – Greater Manchester) or even on a borough level (e.g. Self-employed Support – Royal Borough of Kensington and Chelsea).
 The amounts vary in size from approximately £500-£2million.